The Complete Sonos Beam (Gen 2) Buyers Guide

 More: Sonos Arc vs. Beam (Gen 2) & Sonos Sub Mini: Which To Buy?

-Although the Beam (Gen 2) doesn’t boast the same Dolby Atmos handling as the Arc (with dedicated upward firing drivers), it still handles the format much better than the majority of soundbars in its respective price range.
+Although the Beam (Gen 2) doesn’t boast the same Dolby Atmos handling as the Arc or Arc Ultra (with dedicated upward firing drivers), it still handles the format much better than the majority of soundbars in its respective price range.
 For example, the Beam managed the dynamic scenes of James Bond: No Time to Die with ease, adding lifelike immersion to the hectic car chases and more depth and detail to the more nuanced and emotive scenes too.

 Despite countless new competitors intent on taking its crown, there’s no doubt the Beam is still a class-leader in this department, with audio positioning that feels accurate, expansive and ultimately offers a realistic and compelling audio performance that’s hard to beat.